 - Accounting framework and practice;

-- Internal Financial control and internal audits;
+- Internal Financial control and internal audits:

 - Performance management and evaluation;

 - Risk management;

 - Skills transfer and capacity building.

-- Service Level Agreement between Locals and District on water transactions.

-- Integrated Development Planning
+- Integrated Development plan.

 3.6.9.2 Audit Steering committee

 During every Auditor General's session, queries are raised and documented for further follow up and corrections.
 In order to comply to the required responses, internal audit committee, referred to as Audit Steering committee is constituted, and it is made up of MM,CFO & Internal Audit Manager and the Director whose unit would be audited at the time.
 It is through this process that necessary actions are taken to account on the gueries raised.
 Furthermore the Audit committee monitors the implementation of the audit action plan.